Centigrade/Armadillo/README.md

 - 5️⃣ [Launch](https://app.leanscope.io) LeanScope, choose "Open Folder" from the main screen or main menu and choose the [ArmadilloWorkspace-Requirements.lnscp](https://github.com/Centigrade/Armadillo/tree/main/requirements/ArmadilloWorkspace-Requirements.lnscp) folder in the file dialog
 - 6️⃣ Use the right sidebar to open the workspace called "DIY Requirements"
 - 7️⃣ Go to the "Scenarios" tab, select the key scenario and hit "Story Player" to receive the instructions
+- 8️⃣ Go to the "Views" tab, select "Entity Map" and to get an overview of the required materials and tools

-The following screen capture shows the steps from 4️⃣ to 7️⃣
+The following screen capture shows the steps from 4️⃣ to 8️⃣

 [![LeanScope DIY Workspace](https://img.youtube.com/vi/1gGJbf06p4Y/0.jpg)](https://youtu.be/1gGJbf06p4Y)